-The table below reflects the amount of compensation that would have been payable to Mr. Witter, Mr. McGarry, Ms. Palmer, Mr. Kennedy, and Ms. Vieira on December 31, 2022, if such individual's employment had terminated on that date, given the individual's compensation and service levels as of December 31, 2022.
-The values reported in the table below with respect to equity vesting are based on the Company's closing stock price on December 31, 2022 of \$16.60 per share.
+The table below reflects the amount of compensation that would have been payable to Mr. Witter, Mr. Graham, Ms. Palmer, Ms. Vieira, Mr. Jafarieh, and Mr. McGarry as of December 31, 2023, if such individual's employment had terminated on that date, given the individual's compensation and service levels as of December 31, 2023.
+The values reported in the table below with respect to equity vesting are based on the Company's closing stock price on December 31, 2023 of \$19.12 per share.

-The following severance arrangements were effective for Mr. Witter, Mr. McGarry, Ms. Palmer, Mr. Kennedy, and Ms. Vieira on December 31, 2022: (i) the Severance Plan; (ii) the Change in Control Severance Plan; and (iii) equity acceleration and settlement provisions contained in awards issued pursuant to the 2021 Plan and predecessor equity plans.
+The following severance arrangements were effective for Mr. Witter, Mr. Graham, Ms. Palmer, Ms. Vieira, Mr. Jafarieh, and Mr. McGarry on December 31, 2023: (i) the Amended and Restated Severance Plan (except for Mr. McGarry); (ii) the Change in Control Severance Plan; and (iii) equity acceleration and settlement provisions contained in awards issued pursuant to the 2021 Plan and predecessor equity plans.